gitlabhq/gitlabhq/doc/development/fe_guide/development/components.md

 ## Icons

-In light of our [use gitlab-svgs initative][gitlab-svgs-initative], all new icons should be added to the [gitlab-svgs project][gitlab-svgs-project].
+In light of our [use gitlab-svgs initiative][gitlab-svgs-initiative], all new icons should be added to the [gitlab-svgs project][gitlab-svgs-project].
 Once new icons are added to the gitlab-svgs project, please have the maintainer update the gitlab-svgs dependency on npm and on gitlab-ce (gitlab-ee will automatically adopt those changes through our CE => EE routine job).

 ### Using icons in HAML